zeusro/quantum/README.md

 tab=t(| ⟩ )² ∧ a=b=1 \Rightarrow  tab=t \Rightarrow ab=1
 $$

-Someone is taking drugs in the bathroom.
+Someone is getting high in the bathroom.

 ### | ⟩ ²=1